1971 Hamilton Tiger-Cats season

-The 1971 Hamilton Tiger-Cats season was the 14th season for the team in the Canadian Football League and their 22nd overall.
+The 1971 Hamilton Tiger-Cats season was the 14th season for the team in the Canadian Football League (CFL) and their 22nd overall.
 The Tiger-Cats finished in second place in the Eastern Conference with a 7–7 record, but lost the Eastern Finals to the Toronto Argonauts.
 On September 6, 1971, Joe Zuger and Dave Fleming set a franchise record with the longest single play passing yard, a 108-yard passing play against the Argonauts.
 Tony Gabriel's rookie season was with Hamilton in 1971, where he caught 20 passes for 285 yards.